Tips to ace e-learning that no one ever tells you about

 Connect with co-learners

 Being a virtual learner can be isolating.
 You could feel like there’s no one else who’s sharing your experiences and questions.
 But that’s not true.
 Thanks to the magic of the internet you can easily reach out and connect with others in your digital classroom.
 Whether it’s through a video conferencing platform, a Facebook group or a forum, connect to your co-learners and discuss thoughts and problems, or even share real-world learnings from your subject.
 Connecting with your learning community will help you find practical solutions across the world, expanding your outlook and understanding of the subject.
 And of course, reaching out to others can also create some great networking opportunities for the future.

 Experiment with formats

 When we’re talking about online learning, the beauty is that there are a whole range of options for you to choose from.
 Learn quicker or slower than others or have a busy time-table to work around?
 Go for a self-paced course that’ll allow you to choose the speed of your learning.
+Healthcare workers are a great example of how self-paced online courses are convenient.
+Doctors and nurses continually work on their education by attending advanced medical courses completely online.
 Want a mix of instruction and individual learning, go for a hybrid course that might have weekly or monthly meetings with your instructor.
 If you’re really missing a real classroom experience, sign up for a totally synchronous course that will allow you to (virtually) meet your classmates in real time.
 And if it’s a challenge you’re looking for, why not try a gamified course that will push you to reach higher levels?
 Choosing the format that works best for you and suits your personality is going to motivate you to complete your online course.

 Reach out to your instructor